-If you're planning to make date night a family outing, the St. Pete Pier is home to an amazing playground!
+If you’re planning to make date night a family outing, the St. Pete Pier is home to an amazing playground!
 They really had kids in mind when they built the Glazer Family Playground.
 I like that it has two parts, one for the younger kids and one for the older children.
-Climbing up and down the designated play areas and using the slides are two of my children's favorite thing to do at this playground.
-Be prepared for your kids to put up a fight when it's time to leave.
-Kiddos will also love Discovery Watch.
+Climbing up and down the designated play areas and using the slides are two of my children’s favorite thing to do at this playground.
+Be prepared for your kids to put up a fight when it’s time to leave.
+Kiddos will also love the Tampa Bay Watch Discovery Center.

 The Pier also has a splash pad area and a beach.
 Yup, there’s a beach at the St. Pete Pier!
 Bring your swimsuits and towels because getting wet and cooling off after a hot florida day is a must.
 You can also launch your own kayaks and paddle boards from this area.
 Pack a picnic to make it a complete date.

 And, if you’re wondering can you fish at the Pier, the answer is yes!
 There are designated fishing spots toward the back of the Pier.
 If you’re not prepared, Gator Jim’s Bait & Tackle will take care of you with fishing gear for rent and purchase.